thomasverleye/iaap/5-disability-statistics.md

 **Countries with large aging populations will have more disabilities.** (Poverty and war may have an impact on this data and tip the scale more to younger people with disabilities).

 Looking into the future **digital savvy adults are aging and might become disabled** meaning that the market of **accessible digital technologies is expected to increase**.

+## Education Levels & Literacy
+People with disabilities tend to be less educated than the general population.
+This has several causes:
+- In severe disabilities, traditional education through the school system is impossible.
+- The education system may not be able to handle students with disabilities.
+- There are other barriers that reduce the availability and/or quality of education.

+Consequences are people with disabilities may be **less qualified** to get a job in comparison to more educated abled people.
+Leading to  **vicious cycle of poverty**.